 There was not a single hiss.
 Henry trotted around checking out his new zone while Rickie trotted after sniffing and watching.
 They ate side by side from day one and within two days they were sleeping on the same bed.
 Henry loves to use Rickie as a fur pillow.
 We had our very own stud buddies.

-- If you can, put them side by side so they can meet “through the mesh”.
+- Slow Introduction: Introduce the boys to one another slowly and calmly.
+If you can, put them side by side so they can meet “through the mesh”.
 That way you can gauge their reaction to each other.

-- Be prepared for change.
-Hormones, girls calling etc can change a stud cat's behavior so be ready to separate them at the first sign of trouble.
+- Be Prepared To Separate Them If Necessary: Things like raging hormones and girls calling can all change a stud cat’s behavior — so be ready to separate them at the first sign of trouble.
 You must have a back up pen or run that you can use at short notice .